Bpeace

-Bpeace's primary donors include grassroots support members who pay dues, family foundations, and corporations such as Citibank and Microsoft.
-The U.S. Department of State has been a steady supporter, partially funding Bpeace's work in Afghanistan since 2004.
-The organization is also affiliated with Goldman-Sachs’ 10,000 Women Initiative.
-Bpeace has earned the GuideStar Exchange Seal, demonstrating its commitment to transparency.”
-“55% of the entrepreneurs who have participated with Bpeace since 2004 are still engaged with Bpeace and in business, 100% of them are generating income and 93% are self-sustaining.
-54% maintained employment levels and 32% posted job growth.

-Mission
+History

+Toni Maloney is the co-founder of Bpeace and was its first CEO.

-The stated goal of Bpeace is “to create one million jobs across 1,000 communities.
+In 2012, the stated goal of Bpeace was “to create one million jobs across 1,000 communities.
 In each community these businesspeople become role models and strong voices for peace.”
+As of 2026, Bpeace states that it "drives business growth that creates jobs, uplifts communities, and delivers real change for thousands of lives."

 Bpeace gives preference to female business owners, but has expanded to help promising entrepreneurs of either gender.

 Bpeace’s methods are based on the concept that “The jobs that Fast Runners create have a multiplier effect – those jobs sustain thousands of families, boost local purchasing power, and in turn, strengthen other local businesses.
 This cycle of employment sets a once troubled community on the path to prosperity and peace.”